Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Empirical Study

 \textbf{Additional results on CelebA.} \cref{fig:var_config_celeba} presents SFBD performance trajectories on CelebA under three configurations.
 While \cref{tb:performance_compare} reports results using configuration (cfg) C to align with benchmarks, this setup is impractical due to its low noise level, which fails to address copyright and privacy concerns.
 As illustrated in \cref{fig:var_config_celeba} (right), the low noise level allows human observers to identify individuals and recover image details, with model-denoised images nearly identical to the originals.
 To address this, we report results for cfgs A and B with $\sigma_\zeta = 1.38$, concealing most original image information.
 While pretraining on 50 clean images performs poorly, increasing the size to 1.5k (still $< 1\%$ of the training dataset) achieves impressive results.
 At iteration 3, the model reaches FID 5.91, outperforming DDIM trained on clean images.
 This supports our discussion in \cref{sec:exp:ablation}: collecting more clean data significantly boosts performance when the clean dataset is small.

 \textbf{Features learned from noisy images.} As shown in \cref{fig:var_config_celeba}, when $\sigma_\zeta = 1.38$, almost all information from the original images is obscured, prompting the question: can the model learn from such noisy inputs, and how does this happen?
 In \cref{fig:var_config_celeba}, we plot the model’s denoised outputs in cfg A after each fine-tuning iteration.
 These outputs serve as samples for the next iteration, revealing what the model learns and adapts to in the process.
 For the first row, the pretrained model (iter 0) produces a face very different from the original, failing to recover features like a headband.
 This occurs because the clean dataset for pretraining lacks similar faces with headbands.
 Instead of random guesses, the model combines local features (e.g., face shapes, eyes) learned from the clean data with the global structure from the noisy images.
 This process combines previously learned features in new ways, helps the model better generalize, and gradually improves its ability to approximate the true distribution, as supported by \cref{prop:conv_SFBD}.
-Likewise, the model learns how to attach the glasses to the individual's face in the second row.
+Similarly, in the second row, the model learns to attach a goatee to the face despite the corresponding region in the original image being a microphone.